krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/supportedCatalogRequests.md

 > **Error Handling Note :**
 > - If a user makes a mistake when entering data, the system will give them a chance to fix it.
-    An error message will pop up, and the user can re-enter the information for that specific field.
+    An error message is displayed.
+The user can re-enter the information for that specific field.
 If they enter valid data the second time, everything will work as expected.
-However, if they enter invalid data again, the system will encounter a problem and display a more specific error message.
+However, if they enter incorrect data again, the system will encounter a problem and display a more specific error message.

 ### Fetch All Labels